 Which Road Shall I Take?

-Did you know that life is like a journey?
-This journey of life has two roads and two destinations.
-The choice and decision of which road to take is up to you.
+The journey of life has two roads and two destinations.
+The choice and decision of which road to take is yours.

 As a child, you walk for a while on the road of innocence, and then you come to a crossroads.
 The road of childhood and innocence ends, and you discover two distinct roads.
-As you come to this crossroads you must make a decision.
+As you come to this crossroads, you must make a decision.
 Which road shall I take?
-This decision is very important; the most important decision in life because one road leads to heaven and the other road leads to hell.
+This decision is very important.
+It is the most important decision in life because one road leads to heaven, and the other road leads to hell.
 “Choose you this day whom ye will serve” (Joshua 24:15).

 How will you know when you come to this crossroads?
 There is no set rule or age.
-Some children on the childhood journey reach the crossroads earlier in life than others do.
-Perhaps the crossroads is not reached until the person is exposed to the Gospel or made aware of a better way.
+Some children reach the crossroads earlier in life than others.
+Perhaps the crossroads is not reached until the person is exposed to the gospel or made aware of a better way.
 It may be a new awareness of right and wrong or a gentle tug to follow the Lord.
 These are indications of the crossroads.
-God is a loving God, and He makes known the two ways.
-He shows the narrow road in a perfect way to every person in every country and culture.
+God is a loving God, and He makes known the two ways regardless of country or culture.

 As you stand at the crossroads, what do you see?
 Take a good look at the two roads.
 You will see that one road is wide and apparently smooth and easy to travel.
 The other road is narrow.
 It requires saying “no” to sin.
 The wide road has many people walking on it, while the narrow road has only a few.
 Jesus said, “Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that ﬁnd it” (Matthew 7:13-14).

-Jesus is the kind Shepherd (Psalm 23).
+Jesus is the kind shepherd (Psalm 23).
 He loves you so much that He will walk right beside you on the narrow road.
-As He teaches you His ways, you find joy in following Him.
-When the path seems dark and difficult, He will take hold of your hand and lead you until you can see more clearly.
-Sometimes when you get very weary or the path is dangerous, the Shepherd just takes you in His arms and carries you.
-Soon you have strength to walk again.
-“He shall feed his flock like a shepherd: he shall gather the lambs with his arm, and carry them in his bosom, and shall gently lead those that are with young” (Isaiah 40:11).
-Together with other Christians you will find love, care, and support as you walk the narrow road.
+As He teaches you his ways, you will ﬁnd joy in following Him.
+When the path seems dark and diﬃcult, He will take hold of your hand and lead you until you can see more clearly.
+Sometimes when you get very weary or the path is dangerous, the Shepherd will take you in his arms and carry you.
+Soon you will have strength to walk again.
+“He shall feed his ﬂock like a shepherd: he shall gather the lambs with his arm, and carry them in his bosom, and shall gently lead those that are with young” (Isaiah 40:11).
+With other Christians, you will ﬁnd love, care, and support as you walk the narrow road.

-These two roads, the wide one and the narrow one, come to a close at the end of life.
-At the end of these roads everyone faces death.
-Then comes the judgment—where God Himself will judge one’s life by the road he has traveled.
+These two roads, the wide one and the narrow one, both end when life is over.
+Then comes the judgment.
+God will judge everyone’s life by the road he has traveled.
 “And as it is appointed unto men once to die, but after this the judgment” (Hebrews 9:27).

 On that ﬁnal day those people traveling the wide road with Satan as their master will face God in judgment.
 “And they were judged every man according to their works” (Revelation 20:13).
 “Then shall he say also unto them on the left hand, Depart from me, ye cursed, into everlasting ﬁre, prepared for the devil and his angels” (Matthew 25:41).

 The people traveling on the narrow road will also face God in judgment.
 “Then shall the King say unto them on his right hand, Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world” (Matthew 25:34).
-Home to Heaven to be with Jesus in that beautiful place of gold-paved streets and angels singing—no words can describe it.
-It’s a beautiful place, a peaceful time.
-“And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away” (Revelation 21:4).
+To be at home in heaven with Jesus in that beautiful place—no words can describe it!
+“In my Father’s house are many mansions: if it were not so, I would have told you.
+I go to prepare a place for you” (John 14:2).

 Which road will you choose?
 It means either heaven or hell for you throughout eternity.
 Choose the narrow road, and ask Jesus to help you.
 “I have set before you life and death, blessing and cursing: therefore choose life, that both thou and thy seed may live” (Deuteronomy 30:19).